earcam/io.earcam.unexceptional/src/site/markdown/examples.md

 #### Invocation

-Invoking Checked Functional Types And Method Handles Without wrapping in try-catch
+Invoking checked functional types and method handles without wrapping in try-catch.

 As an alternative to converting functional types, you can just invoke directly.